denisidoro/remacro/README.md

 # remacro

+:warning: This has been deprecated in favor of tools such as [zola](https://github.com/getzola/zola)

 ## Usage

 With this tool it's possible to generate a superset of markdown, so that you don't repeat yourself.